10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 At what speed do most traffic deaths occur?

-Higher speeds greatly increase the risk of fatal crashes, with speeding involved in about 25% of deadly accidents.
+Higher speeds greatly increase the risk of fatal crashes, with speeding involved in about 25 percent of deadly accidents.
 At 70 mph, the chance of losing control rises, making severe outcomes far more likely.
 Risky driving habits, like setting your auto insurance miles too low to cut premiums, can also leave you underinsured.
 This becomes especially dangerous if an accident happens at high speeds, where damages are often more severe.

 What causes the most traffic fatalities?